Gabidal/GGUI/.github/ISSUE_TEMPLATE/bug_report.md

 What you expected to happen.

 ## Actual behavior / Output
-Include logs / screenshots if helpful.
+Include relevant logs (or link to a file) and screenshots if helpful.

 ## Environment
 - OS:
+- Architecture:
 - Compiler & version:
+- Build type (Debug/Release):
+- Terminal / Shell:
 - Commit / Tag:

+## Severity (optional)
-- Terminal / Shell:
+- Minor / Major / Blocking

+## Related PR or Issue (optional)
+Link if relevant.

 ## Additional context
 Add any other context here.